 The nCS1 is a practical technique well-suited for routine industrial use.
 Analysis is performed in a disposable microfluidic cartridge and only 3 microliters of sample are required for analysis.
-Unlike other implementations of RPS, Spectradyne’s MRPS cartridges are optimized for nanoparticle measurements: for example through the inclusion of embedded microfluidic features that significantly reduce clogging events and enable robust measurements at high concentration.
-The cartridges also save operation time—no cleaning of flow cells is required between samples, and complete sample analysis is typically achieved in a few minutes.
+Unlike other implementations of RPS, Spectradyne’s MRPS cartridges are optimized for nanoparticle measurements: for example, through the inclusion of embedded microfluidic features that significantly reduce clogging events and enable robust measurements at high concentration.
+The cartridges also save operation time - no cleaning of flow cells is required between samples, and complete sample analysis is typically achieved within a few minutes.

 Key Features of Spectradyne’s nCS1:

 Typical Spectradyne nCS1 Applications are:

 Affinité Instruments is a spin-off of the Université de Montréal in Canada and was founded 2015.
 It is the producer of the portable SPR instrument P4SPR as well as the qSPR.

 With the P4SPR and qSPR, the affinity and specificity of molecular interactions between two molecules can be studied easily and quickly.
 Additionally, it is possible to acquire information about the kinetics of these interactions with the KNX2 kinetics module.